-- 127 The Council will continue to monitor and review its governance arrangements and identify any gaps.
-These will be addressed during the year to further strengthen governance in Monmouthshire County Council: - Deliver awareness raising training sessions on the importance of compliance with new and revised Contract Procedure Rules and Financial Procedure Rules; - · Code of Corporate Governance to be formally approved by Cabinet
+- 129 The Council will continue to monitor and review its governance arrangements and identify any gaps.
+These will be addressed during the year to further strengthen governance in Monmouthshire County Council: - Deliver awareness raising training sessions on the importance of compliance with new and revised Contract Procedure Rules and Financial Procedure Rules; - Raise awareness across the Council on Anti-Fraud, Bribery & Corruption.